acherm/acherm.github.io/_posts/2025-05-25-GPTReasoningO3O4miniAndChess.md

 It’s Black to move.
 ```

-White move was totally possible.
+Black move `9…bxc3` was in fact totally possible!
+So huge mistake from the LLM.
+Why?
 The recap of the game in the answer suggests that the LLM forgets about a move (`0-0-0`).
 Strange.
 Perhaps a very good strategy is to use long castle to make the LLM hallucinate.
 Who said unreliable? brittle?

 ### Resigning for nothing (bis)